 City of Concord, Belknap County and Mascenic Regional School District v.
 State and State Retirement System.
 This matter, which also seeks certification as a class action, challenges the constitutionality of the reduction of the State's share of funding for local employers' cost for municipal, school, and county employees in fiscal years 2010 and 2011.
 The total reduction of the State's share over the biennium is estimated to be \$27 million.
 Petitioners allege that this reduction in the State's share results in an unfunded mandate imposed on them.
 Petitioners and the State filed cross motions for summary judgment.
 The Court granted summary judgment in favor of the State.
-Petitioners appealed the decision to the New Hampshire Supreme Court and have filed their brief.
-The State's brief is due in October 2011.
+Petitioners appealed the decision to the New Hampshire Supreme Court.
+Oral argument was held on March 13, 2012.
+On August 31, 2012, the New Hampshire Supreme Court affirmed the order by the Superior Court, granting summary judgment in favor of the State and denying Petitioners' motion for summary judgment.
+A motion to reconsider was filed by Petitioners and denied by the New Hampshire Supreme Court.
+This matter is now concluded.

 Marino v.
 Commissioner of Banking.
 This matter, filed in Merrimack County Superior Court, is the first of many possible cases related to the failure of an investment company known as Financial Resources Mortgage, Inc., ("FRM").
 FRM was operating a ponzi scheme related to real estate and construction loans.
 After investigation by the Attorney General, it was determined that three State agencies, the Banking Department, the Securities Bureau, and the Attorney General's Office, failed to appropriately handle complaints received over a 10 year period.
 Petitioners claim \$265,000 in damages.
 The State received an additional 35 notices of claim alerting the State that these individuals intend to file suit claiming that the State failed to appropriately regulate FRM.
 Some reports calculate the total losses to all investors at \$80 million.
 The State filed a motion to dismiss this matter which was granted by the Court on January 27, 2011, with the Court finding that the State is not a guarantor of individuals' investment decisions.
-Petitioners appealed the decision to the New Hampshire Supreme Court and briefs were filed over the summer by both parties.
-No date has been set for oral argument.
+Petitioners appealed the decision to the New Hampshire Supreme Court and on October 17, 2011, the New Hampshire Supreme Court issued an order affirming the trial court's order.
+The matter is now closed.